 Every business fluctuates through good and bad periods, but when should you signal an SOS?
 Understanding the characteristics of a failing company could save your business from sinking.

 Failing companies happen every single day.

-Iconic brands such as Quiznos, JC Penney, and Abercrombie & Fitch are all examples of how giants are not immune to failure.
+Iconic brands such as Quiznos, JC Penney, and Abercrombie & Fitch are all examples of how giants are not immune to becoming a failing company.
 Great companies will fall to the wayside due to poor management, lack of customer understanding, and unsuccessful execution.

 Could the companies have avoided their downward spirals?

 A major problem for many Corporate giants is that in this day in age it’s never been easier to be an entrepreneur.
 The average person has a better chance than ever to have their idea turn into a business.
 This is creating competition for a large portion of corporate companies.
 Interested in becoming an Entrepreneur?
 Learn how to start a company.

 Although starting a business has never been easier, running a company is no walk in the park.
 There are multiple aspects that affect and ultimately cultivate a successful company.
 Evaluating the market, understanding your demographic, creating a strategy, selling your product and managing your resources are just a few essentials of every business.
 However, without an effective team to manage these aspects, your company will never grow or will ultimately fail.